at-manos/at-manos.github.io/pages/about.md

 Currently seeking internships where I can apply my curiosity for learning, problem-solving skills, and technical expertise to real-world challenges in data, security, and software development.

-When I'm not coding, you'll find me taking photos, studying Chinese, or reading linguistics research.
+If I'm not coding, I'm probably flying drones, taking photos, or reading about linguistics.

 ## Contact